article background

 If you have an iPhone, you’ll be able to find the status of your phone in Settings.
 Otherwise, you could try putting in a SIM card from another provider – if it doesn’t work then chances are your phone is locked.

-Your phone being locked is not the only thing that could keep you with a particular provider.
+Your phone being locked is not the only thing that could stick you with a provider.
 If your contact has a minimum period, or if you’re paying for your phone on a plan, then trying to leave early may incur a fee, or at least having to pay out the remainder of your repayments in full.

 Looking for a new phone plan?
 Compare SIM-only plans